jsale017/BA882-Group6/README.md

 2. How often does the data get updated (i.e. new records are available and need to be added to your data warehouse)

-- FinHub and Alpha Vantage data are updated every second, allowing users to access real-time US market data.
+- Alpha Vantage data are updated every second, allowing users to access real-time US market data.

 3. Why are you interested in exploring these data feed(s) for your project?